nateKlaux/website/content/experience.md

 ###### **Freelance Copyeditor**
 Copyeditor *(Jan.
 2019 – Present)*

-+ Copyedited a variety of works including monographs, theses, and technical documents
++ Copyedit a variety of works including monographs, theses, and technical documents
-+ Provided detailed edits to ensure accuracy in grammar, usage, clarity, and logical flow
++ Provide detailed edits to ensure accuracy in grammar, usage, clarity, and logical flow